517 passengers on the moving train in Joo Koon collision

 Twenty-eight people were injured after an SMRT train collided with a stationary train at Joo Koon station at 8.20am on Wednesday morning.

 Three patients remain warded for observation - two at Ng Teng Fong General Hospital and one at National University Hospital.
-In all, 22 patients received treatment and were discharged, one declined treatment and returned home, two are still being treated.
+In all, 22 patients received treatment and were discharged, one declined treatment and returned home and two are still being treated.

 SMRT chairman Seah Moon Ming and CEO Desmond Kuek have visited the commuters in hospital, Mr Kek said.